TablePress/TablePress/readme.txt

 = Where can I find answers to Frequently Asked Questions? =

-A wide group of questions, regarding different features or styling has been answered in the [FAQ section](http://tablepress.org/faq/) on the plugin website.
+A wide group of questions, regarding different features or styling has been answered on the [FAQ page](http://tablepress.org/faq/) on the plugin website.

 = Support? =